 Whether you’re a cat, dog, human or insect, food left out on the side is tempting for every living being on the planet.
 If you want to stop your cat(s) from sissying that walk on the worktops, then keep counters them clear of human and cat food.
 Both will tempt them, and can you blame them?
 Your furry meow pal has a very powerful sense of smell, and food particles and spills left on countertops will lure them in.
-So, wipe down the worktops regularly with lemon scented cleaning products (cats hate lemon) and keep your kitchen clean.
+So, wipe down the worktops regularly with lemon scented cleaning products (cats hate lemon) and keep your kitchen units and kitchen cupboard doors clean.
 If you have to store food on your kitchen counter, the put them in cat proof containers that they can’t get into.

 2. Put vertical cat furniture and cat shelves near windows

 Cats like to watch the outside world – think about it, how many times have you walked past a window and seen a cat staring at you as it plans to take over the world?
 The experts say that cats like positioning themselves by the window so that they can survey their surroundings and satisfy their curiosity, and when you place some vertical cat furniture or a shelf there, they can climb and judge every living being on the outside of the window pane, making it less likely that they’ll jump over the kitchen counters.
 It’s a win-win situation.

 3. Give your cat enough to play with and do inside your home